baaivision/Emu3/README.md

 - [X] Release model weights of tokenizer, Emu3-Chat and Emu3-Gen
 - [X] Release the inference code.
 - [ ] Release the evaluation code.
+- [X] Release training scripts for sft.
-- [ ] Release training scripts for pretrain, sft and dpo.
+- [ ] Release training scripts for pretrain and dpo.

 ### Setup